dylanhaz/XION/README.md

 XION is my reenvisioned version of the game I once made back in 2009 originaly using the GameMaker language.
-I lost the game due to a hard drive failure and lost motivation in continuing it.
+I lost the game due to a hard drive failure.
 I am now remaking a new version of it with ES6 and the Phaser3 Game Framework.

 MUSIC: